XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

 * Ubuntu with alien: `~/.config/ripple/`

-* macOS: `~/.config/ripple/` ***TODO: Info in rippled-example.cfg points to the wiki to tell folks where to put this file -- need to update rippled-example.cfg to address.
-Specifically, the section explaining the --conf command line option: https://ripple.com/wiki/Rippled#--conf.3Dpath - the content doesn't exist on the wiki page and we are retiring the wiki.***
+* macOS: `~/.config/ripple/`

-Changes to the `[debug_logfile]` or `[database_path]` sections may require you to give the `rippled` user and group ownership to your new configured path: ***TODO: Per notes above, I think we need to add the "Edit `rippled.cfg` to set necessary file paths." step to centos and ubuntu tasks.
-Once we do that, we can put this command info in the context of each task.***
+Changes to the `[debug_logfile]` or `[database_path]` sections may require you to give the `rippled` user and group ownership to your new configured path: ***TODO: [node_db] as well?
+When I try this for a [node_db] value of /var/lib/rippled/db/rocksdb: chown -R rippled:rippled /var/lib/rippled/db/rocksdb, I get -- chown: rippled: illegal group name.
+Is rippled:rippled just an example below?
+Or should there be a rippled group?***

     $ chown -R rippled:rippled <configured path>

-Restart `rippled` for any configuration changes to take effect: ***TODO: what is the macOS command for this?***
+Restart `rippled` for any configuration changes to take effect: ***TODO: does this command work for centos, ubuntu, and macOS?
+JHA verify.***

     $ sudo service rippled restart